MehdiChelh/eiopaR/README.md

 ## Example

-You can get the risk-free rates with volatility adjustment with the following script:
+The following script gives you the risk-free rates with volatility
+adjustment:

 ``` r
 library(eiopaR)